alexlyee/dminer-abstractor/README.md

 contains code to automate the downloading, preprocessing, and plotting functions of this research endeavor. it is designed in a semi-modular fashion to allow for future extensibility.

+was unfifnished as of August 2023 due to miscommunications (see summary for more)

 ### ingest_struct

 is a class designed to automate the downloading and preprocessing of our data from the three sources.